rcorre/jsonizer/README.md

 ```

 Assuming `dateToString` and `dateFromString` are some functions you defined, the
-above could be `extract`ed from a json object looking like:
+above could be `fromJSON`ed from a json object looking like:

 ```json
 { "f": 2.1, "date": "2015-05-01" }